-Dandruff and hair loss are two different things that can affect your hair that can take a toll on your self esteem.
+Dandruff and hair loss are two different things that can affect your hair and take a toll on your self-esteem.
 But is there a connection between the two?
-And can curing one affliction take care of the other?
+Can curing one affliction take care of the other?
 Here is what you need to know about dandruff and hair loss and how the two are related.

 Dandruff can be Controlled

-If you see white flakes on your shoulders, and it’s not snowing, it means that your scalp has problems.
-That dandruff falling from your head needs your attention and care.
-There is no way to cure dandruff; it can come back from time to time, depending upon the change in weather and other factors.
+If you see white flakes on your shoulders, and it’s not snowing, it means your scalp has problems.
+That dandruff falling from your head needs attention and care.
+There is no way to cure dandruff; it can come back from time to time, depending upon changes in weather and other factors.
 But the good news is that it can be controlled.

 What Causes Dandruff?